Employability Award activities guide

 Paid Work Experience

 Employment held during your studies provides an excellent opportunity for you to gain important skills, such as the ability to work well within a team, customer service skills and time management.
+This can include a wide range of work experience, for example working in a cafe, tutoring at UQ, or casual work with the Student Relations Network.

 Unpaid Work Experience

-This includes unpaid work experience in a field relevant to your studies
+This includes unpaid work experience in a field relevant to your studies.

 Internships